Download Free AutoCAD Hatch Patterns (.PAT) – 34+ Professional CAD Hatch Patterns by Category

 This page provides a production-ready library of AutoCAD hatch patterns (.PAT) used in architecture, civil engineering, landscaping, and industrial drawings.

 These are real-world material hatches used in plans, sections, and elevations—not decorative fills.
+Every file in this library has been programmatically audited to ensure clean geometry and zero system lag.

 What Hatch Patterns (.PAT) Actually Do